-In the example web.xml file shipped with KeyMaster this parameter is set to disabled.
+In the example web.xml file shipped with KeyMaster the encrypting. encode. extra. data parameter is set to disabled.

 Note: The encrypting. encode. extra. data parameter only works with Caplin Liberator versions 3.6.7 and 4.0.1 or higher.